skilldevai/ae-capstone/labs.md

 1. In this lab, we'll use the usual compare and merge process to build out the full version of the Gradio interface with the following features:

 - Customer chat view with email selection
-- Debug toggle to see additional functionality
+- *Developer mode* toggle to see additional functionality
 - Agent dashboard with RAG analytics
 - MCP protocol monitor
 - Knowledge base search view